How to Watch the NBA on Wednesday: TV Channel, Game Times and Odds

 Vegas Odds and Betting Lines

-The Grizzlies look to pull of an away win at the Rockets on Wednesday at 8:00 PM ET.
+The Hawks look to pull off a road win at the Rockets on Wednesday at 8:00 PM ET.

 How to Watch